fabiospampinato/bump/README.md

 All commands except `release` are enabled by default, I recommed you to check if everything is correct, review the changelog manually as some commits shouldn't be put into the changelog, and then make the release manually with `bump release`.

+If you want to review the changes manually, and you want to publish the release to GitHub, I recommend disabling the `tag` command, as it's already handled by GitHub and amending the bump commit would become a bit more annoying.

 ## Templates & Tokens

 Bump uses templates for generating the strings it needs.
 Inside those templates you can put tokens, which will be replaced with some value.